-If you aren’t sure whether your accident might support a Georgia slip and fall accident claim, give us a call and tell us your story.
-We’ll tell you if we think we can help.
+If you aren’t sure whether your accident might support a slip and fall accident claim, give us a call and tell us your story.
+Our highly experienced Augusta slip and fall lawyers will tell you if we think we can help.

 Do Slip and Fall Cases Usually Go to Court in Georgia?
 Can I Afford a Lawyer?

 The experienced Augusta slip and fall accident attorneys at T. Madden & Associates, P.C. have helped injured Georgians with a wide range of slip and fall claims.

 In the majority of those cases, we have been able to reach a settlement without going to court.

 Settlements are often in everyone’s best interest because they allow the victim to recover the robust compensation they need while sparing all parties the time, hassle, and expense of a trial.